esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 1) Load the conda environment.
 2) Create two SLURM scripts comparing your colR and colS genomes to the reference genomes and submit to cluster
+3) Make sure you bgzip and tabix index your vcf files for IGV visualization since it is not included in variant calling shell script.
-3) Perform variant annotation against the ACICU reference genome with snpEff.
+4) Perform variant annotation against the ACICU reference genome with snpEff.
 The ACICU snpEff database name that you should use with snpEff command is Acinetobacter_baumannii_acicu.
-4) Create parsed annotated variant matrix
+5) Create parsed annotated variant matrix
-5) Determine if colR has a pmrB mutation that the colS isolate does not, and compare it to the mutation found in the paper
+6) Determine if colR has a pmrB mutation that the colS isolate does not, and compare it to the mutation found in the paper